hiteshhedwig/visual_odo_max/roadmap/epipolar_geo/docs/essential_matrix.md

 Where `[t]_x` is the skew-symmetric matrix of `t`.

+> To find t & R from E. We use SVD, we'll explain it in code.
+It'll be much simpler.

 ## Examples
 1. **Two Cameras with Known Pose**: If you have two cameras with known relative pose (rotation and translation), you can compute the Essential Matrix using the formula `E = [t]_x * R`.